 Cutting Concrete with Wire Saws

-With recent technological advances, wire sawing has become the choice of many contractors worldwide for cutting concrete in confined or difficult spaces.
+With recent technological advances, concrete wire sawing has become the choice of many contractors worldwide for cutting concrete in confined or difficult spaces.
 Accurate Concrete Cutting and Drilling LLC is no exception.
 To date, they have employed this technology on numerous projects throughout southeast Idaho and Wyoming.

-The first-generation wire saw, initially used to cut rock in quarries, has advanced over the years to a multi-stranded braided cable (minimum 1/4 inch in diameter) embedded with diamond beading.
+The first-generation concrete wire saw, initially used to cut rock in quarries, has advanced over the years to a multi-stranded braided cable (minimum 1/4 inch in diameter) embedded with diamond beading.
 Depending on the manufacturer, the cables vary considerably as to how the diamond grit is embedded in them.
 With the introduction of this stronger and more abrasive cabling, the wire saw is able to efficiently cut through heavily reinforced concrete.

-Due to its simple design, concrete of any size or shape can be cut where traditional saws cannot reach.
+Due to its simple design, concrete of any size or shape can be cut with a wire saw where traditional saws cannot reach.
 The wire saw even has the ability to cut through concrete submerged in water.
 It utilizes a system of pulleys with a drive wheel.
 After the cable has been wrapped around the concrete, it is threaded through a series of pulleys to create a continuous loop.
 When the saw is powered up, it tensions the cable and enables it to spin up to speeds of 60 mph.
 This combination of spinning wire and constant pulling easily cuts through both the concrete and steel reinforcement.
 Since cable length is not an issue, wire sawing can be performed at any depth.
 In addition, wire saws can cut in any direction, whether vertical or horizontal.
 This enables thick sections of heavily reinforced concrete to be easily removed from piers, towers, bridge sections, concrete retaining walls and steel-encased concrete supports.

 There are several other advantages of concrete wire sawing as listed below.